 It takes you on a most affordable and adventurous trip including areas of eastern California that many typical Snowbirds never visit.

 This guide is not just for RVers.
-All but 8 of the 95 suggested frugal and "camp for free" areas listed in this guide are suitable for tents as well as RVs.
+All but 6 of the 142 suggested frugal and "camp for free" areas listed in this guide are suitable for tents as well as RVs.
 A complete camping accessibility index will tell you whether a tent can be set up at each campsite.
 The same index tells you what size of RV can most easily access the sites.

-This 159-page printable eBook contains:
+This 213-page printable downloadable file contains:

 and learn about discounts |